Host (film)

-Host is a 2020 British independent screenlife supernatural horror film directed by Rob Savage and written by Savage, Gemma Hurley and Jed Shepherd.
-A computer screen film that takes place entirely on a Zoom video call, it follows a group of friends who attempt to escape from a demon they inadvertently summoned during an online séance.
+Host is a 2020 British independent screenlife supernatural horror film directed by Rob Savage, who co-wrote it with Gemma Hurley and Jed Shepherd.
+A screenlife film that takes place entirely on a Zoom video call, it follows a group of friends who inadvertently summon a demon during an online séance.

-After a short prank video by Savage which featured a handful of the film's cast went viral, he developed the concept into a feature-length film, which was shot over 12 weeks directly on the Zoom software during the COVID-19 pandemic.
-The cast members were in charge of their own cameras, sound, makeup, lighting, and stunts, with Savage directing them remotely from his own home.
-The film debuted on the streaming platform Shudder in the United Kingdom and North America on 30 July 2020, and was released in cinemas and digital platforms in the UK on 4 December 2020 by Vertigo Releasing.
-It received positive reviews from critics, who praised its themes of social anxiety, its use of jump scares, and the cast's chemistry.
+After the viral success of a short prank video by Savage featuring a handful of the film's cast, he developed the concept into a feature-length film, which was shot over 12 weeks directly on the Zoom software during the COVID-19 pandemic.
+The cast members were in charge of their own cameras, sound, makeup, lighting, and stunts, with Savage directing them remotely from his home.

+Host debuted on Shudder on 30 July 2020, and was released in cinemas and digital platforms by Vertigo Releasing on 4 December 2020.
+The film received positive reviews from critics, who praised its themes of social anxiety, its use of jump scares, and the cast's chemistry.

 Plot

 During a July 2020 COVID-19 lockdown in London, friends Haley, Jemma, Radina, Emma, Caroline, and Teddy join the weekly Zoom call they have been using to stay in touch.
-Haley has arranged for them to partake in a virtual séance led by the medium Seylan, who emphasises that they should not disrespect the spirits, though only Haley takes it seriously.
+Haley has arranged for them to partake in a virtual séance led by the medium Seylan, who emphasizes that they should not disrespect the spirits, though only Haley and Caroline take it seriously.

 Teddy is forced to leave the call when his girlfriend Jinny disconnects him.
 Jemma claims to feel intense tension around her neck and begins to cry, explaining that she feels the presence of a school friend who killed himself by hanging.
 Seylan's internet cuts out and disconnects her from the call, prompting a laughing Jemma to admit that she made the story up because she was bored, which angers Haley.

-The remaining members begin to experience terrifying phenomena: Haley's chair is violently pulled backwards by an unseen force; the legs of a hanging corpse briefly appear in Caroline's attic when she goes to investigate a noise; when Haley points her instant camera down the hallway to take a photo of her living room, it shows a ghostly figure hanging from the ceiling; and Emma's wine glass shatters untouched.
+While they are arguing, Haley's chair is suddenly pulled across the room, to the shock of the group.
+A series of terrifying phenomena commence: the legs of a hanging corpse appear in Caroline's attic when she goes to investigate a noise; when Haley points her instant camera down the hallway to take a photo of her living room, it shows a similar figure hanging from the ceiling; and Emma's wine glass shatters untouched.

-As the girls panic, Haley gets back in touch with Seylan and explain the situation.
-Asking the spirit a series of yes or no questions, Seylan quickly confirms that it is not friendly.
-Seylan explains that Jemma's prank, fabricating a deceased person, may have led a tulpa to take on the guise of the deceased person and the identity like a mask, allowing the demon to pass into the living's world.
-She instructs them to close the séance, but the demon interrupts her and she is disconnected again before the girls attempt to close the circle following her instructions.
+As the girls panic, Haley gets back in touch with Seylan and explains the situation.
+Seylan explains that Jemma's prank, fabricating a deceased person, may have led a demon to take on the guise of the deceased person and the identity like a mask, allowing the demon to pass into the living's world.
+She instructs them to close the séance, but the demon interrupts her and she is disconnected again.
+The girls attempt to close the circle following her instructions.